 As the human race continues to seek new challenges and experiences an aquatic environment offers a vast playground of extreme adventures, and in turn employment opportunities for extreme medicine specialists.
-Our unique ‘Ocean and Marine Medicine’ course is specifically designed to prepare you to operate safely and competently in this exciting setting.
+Our unique ‘Ocean Medicine’ course is specifically designed to prepare you to operate safely and competently in this exciting setting.

 Packed full of practical workshops, real-time scenarios, and interactive lectures this ground-breaking programme includes an understanding of conditions likely to occur during a marine based expedition, oceanic sporting event, or extreme off-shore race.
 In addition, the learning is applicable to any aquatic environment covering the basics such as CPR adaptations for drowning victims to the serious considerations of working on an isolated Antarctic ship and all the logistical medical planning that would require.
 There is a heavy emphasis on situational awareness, human factors and incident management during emergency situations.

 As with all the World Extreme Medicine courses, our aim is to provide a practical training course that endeavours to make those attending more comfortable adapting their medical skills for austere environments.